KskAdch/TopologicalNumbers.jl/paper/paper.md

 Currently, there is no comprehensive Julia package that implements all these calculation methods.
 Users can easily calculate topological numbers using these methods in our package.
-The simplest requirement for users is to provide a function of the Hamiltonian with wave numbers as arguments.
+In the simplest case, users only need to provide a function of the Hamiltonian with wave numbers as arguments.
 By creating a corresponding `Problem` and calling the `solve` function (`solve(Problem)`), calculations can be executed.
 The package also offers a `calcPhaseDiagram` function, enabling the computation of topological numbers in one-dimensional or two-dimensional parameter spaces by providing a `Problem` (`solve(Problem)`).

-For the calculation of Z2 invariants, which require the computation of pfaffian, `PFAPACK` has been ported to Julia by us and is utilized in our package.
+For the calculation of Z2 invariants, which require the computation of pfaffian, we have ported `PFAPACK` to Julia.
 `PFAPACK` is a Fortran/C++/Python library for calculating the pfaffian of skew-symmetric matrices [@Wimmer2012Algorithm], and our package includes a pure-Julia implementation of all the functions originally provided.
 While `SkewLinearAlgebra.jl` exists as an official Julia package for computing pfaffians of real skew-symmetric matrices, `TopologicalNumbers.jl` is the first official package to offer a pure-Julia implementation for handling complex skew-symmetric matrices.
 Additionally, several utility functions are available, such as `showBand`/`plot1D`/`plot2D` for visualizing energy band structures and phase diagrams.
 We also provide various model Hamiltonians (e.g., `SSH`, `Haldane`) to enable users to quickly check the functionality and learn how to use these features.
 Moreover, the package supports parallel computing using `MPI.jl`.
-Consequently, `TopologicalNumbers.jl` is a first comprehensive package for computing topological numbers in solid state systems, and we believe that it will be useful for researchers in the field of solid state physics and around.
+Consequently, `TopologicalNumbers.jl` is a first comprehensive Julia package for computing topological numbers in solid state systems, and we believe that it will be useful for researchers in the field of solid state physics and around.